CENTURY FURNITURE Success Story

 In the heart of North Carolina’s furniture manufacturing region is the city of Hickory, home to Century Furniture.
 Founded in 1947, Century is a wood and upholstery-furniture manufacturer that designs, builds, and ships furniture from its base an hour outside of Charlotte to cities across the U.S. and to more than 40 countries all over the world.
 The company’s furniture is sold in boutiques and stores that cater to customers who appreciate finely crafted luxury furniture, impeccable design, and outstanding quality.

-To ensure its high-end products make it to their destinations unscathed, Keith Nichols, Century Furniture’s Plant Three operations manager, is always looking for ways to make the furniture packaging process more effective and efficient and to minimize returns.
+To ensure its high-end products make it to their destinations unscathed, Keith Nichols, Century Furniture’s Plant Three operations manager, is always looking for ways to make the furniture packaging process more effective and efficient and minimize returns.
 For the longest time, Nichols said, the company would use plastic shrink bags from its local supplier to wrap its sofas, loveseat, and chairs, as well as a film that wrapped around smaller pieces.

 Nichols began looking for a new solution in 2012, but all the film suppliers he contacted either didn’t have a solution or weren’t interested in finding one.
-“I thought that was it,” Nichols said, and he resigned himself to sticking with the same packaging film that his competitors were using.
+“I thought that was it,” Nichols said, and he resigned himself to stick with the same packaging film that his competitors were using.

 Two years later, Nichols got a phone call from Wes Hendley, of General Films.
 Hendley had recently been hired as General Films’ national accounts manager after having worked with Nichols in the past.